dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 It is an error if two different packages have the same directory as root URI.
 If any of these happen, the configuration is invalid and must be rejected.

-If one package's root URI is inside another package's root URI, any file which is inside both is considered to belong to the inner root's package. *That is, package roots can be nested inside each other, and a file belongs only to the package with the nearest package root.*
+If one package's root URI is inside another package's root URI, any file which is inside both is considered to belong to the inner root's package. *That is, package roots can be nested inside each other, and a file belongs only to the package with the nearest package root.
+This ensures that all files belong to at most one package.*

 The following optional properties of the top-level object allows the generator to specify metadata about the file.
 They can all be omitted, but if they are present, they should have the expected format.